-BEACHFRONT CONSTRUCTION CERTIFICATE OR CERTIFICATE - The document issued by a local government that certifies that the proposed construction either is consistent with the local government's dune protection and beach access plan or is inconsistent with the local government's dune protection and beach access plan.
+Beachfront Construction Certificate - The document a local government issues that certifies that the proposed construction is either consistent with the local government's dune protection and beach access plan or is inconsistent with the local government's dune protection and beach access plan.
 In the latter case, the local government must specify how the construction is inconsistent with the plan, as required by the Open Beaches Act, Section 61.015.

-BEACH MAINTENANCE - The cleaning or removal of debris from the beach by handpicking, raking, or mechanical means.
+Beach Maintenance - The cleaning or removal of debris from the beach by handpicking, raking, or mechanical means.

-BEACH PROFILE - The shape and elevation of the beach as determined by surveying a cross section of the beach.
+Beach profile - The shape and elevation of the beach as determined by surveying a cross-section of the beach.

-BEACH-RELATED SERVICES - Reasonable and necessary services and facilities directly related to the public beach which are provided to the public to ensure safe use of and access to and from the public beach, such as vehicular controls, management, parking (including acquisition and maintenance of off-beach parking and access ways); sanitation and litter control; life guarding and lifesaving; beach maintenance; law enforcement; beach nourishment projects; beach/dune system education; beach/dune protection and restoration projects; providing public facilities such as restrooms, showers, lockers, equipment rentals, and picnic areas; recreational and refreshment facilities; liability insurance; and staff and personnel necessary to provide beach-related services.
-Beach related services and facilities shall serve only those areas on or immediately adjacent to the public beach.
+Beach-Related Services - Reasonable and necessary services and facilities directly related to the public beach which are provided to the public to ensure safe use of and access to and from the public beach, such as vehicular controls, management, and parking (including acquisition and maintenance of off-beach parking and access ways); sanitation and litter control; lifeguarding and lifesaving; beach maintenance; law enforcement; beach nourishment projects; beach/dune system education; beach/dune protection and restoration projects; providing public facilities such as restrooms, showers, lockers, equipment rentals, and picnic areas; recreational and refreshment facilities; liability insurance; and staff and personnel necessary to provide beach-related services.
+Beach-related services and facilities shall serve only those areas on or immediately adjacent to the public beach.

-BEACH USER FEE - A fee collected by a local government in order to establish and maintain beach-related services and facilities for the preservation and enhancement of access to and from and safe and healthy use of public beaches by the public.
+Beach User Fee - A fee collected by the local government in order to establish and maintain beach-related services and facilities for the preservation and enhancement of access to and from and safe and healthy use of public beaches by the public.

-BLOWOUT - A breach in the dunes caused by wind erosion.
+Blowout - A breach in the dunes caused by wind erosion.

-BREACH - A break or gap in the continuity of a dune caused by wind or water.
+Breach - A break or gap in the continuity of a dune caused by wind or water.